 #2 – Pro forma projections of Income Statement

-Below is the Pro Forma projections of Income Statement of Alibaba.
-Projection of revenues is based on many assumptions including growth rate, competition, market size etc.
+Below is the Pro Forma projections of the Income Statement of Alibaba.
+Projection of revenues is based on many assumptions including growth rate, competition, market size, etc.

 Uses of Pro Forma Income Statement

 - Forecasting revenues are the most difficult part of any business plan.
 The assumptions have to be realistic and should be able to support the forecast.
 Pro forma income statement is used to produce the Cash Flow Statements and Balance Sheets, all of which are important components of a business plan.